lou-k/pi-photo-sync/destinations/dropbox/README.md

 ## Install Dropbox Uploader

-_Dropbox Uploader_ is a tool that can upload and download files to the Dropbox cloud service.
+_Dropbox Uploader_ is a tool that can upload and download files to/from the Dropbox cloud service.

 <https://github.com/andreafabrizi/Dropbox-Uploader/>